-- any development or other activity which will change the character of a site exceeding 5 000 m2 in extent: - the construction of a road, wall, powerline, pipeline, canal or other similar form of linear development or barrier exceeding 300m in length

-Furthermore, in terms of Section 34(1), no person may alter or demolish any structure or part of a structure, which is older than 60 years without a permit issued by the SAHRA, or the responsible resources authority.
-Nor may anyone destroy, damage, alter, exhume or remove from its original position, or otherwise disturb, any grave or burial ground older than 60 years, which is situated outside a formal cemetery administered by a local authority, without a permit issued by the SAHRA, or a provincial heritage authority, in terms of Section 36 (3).
+- any development or other activity which will change the character of a site exceeding 5 000 m in extent; - the construction of a road, wall, powerline, pipeline, canal or other similar form of linear development or barrier exceeding 300m in length or otherwise disturb, any grave or burial ground older than 60 years, which is situated outside a formal cemetery administered by a local authority, without a permit issued by the SAHRA, or a provincial heritage authority, in terms of Section 36 (3).
 In terms of Section 35 (4), no person may destroy, damage, excavate, alter or remove from its original position, or collect, any archaeological material or object, without a permit issued by the SAHRA, or the responsible resources authority.